 The evening is infused with beauty, concocted by nature’s hand.
 The last birds arrive before the fading light.
 Honking and singing, silhouetted shapes land on coloured water.

-As the ball’s orchestra gently glides into a softer song, matching the fading colours, now pastel and marbled, the birds settle down for the night.
+As the ball’s orchestra gently glides into a softer song, matching the fading colours, now pastel and marbled, the birds settling down for the night.

-And so, at times we happen upon an evening where magic kisses the air, is reflected in the water, carried by the wind and the streams of air and colour, a free flowing circus for the birds and nature, and we can float along simply because we exist.
+And so, at times we happen upon an evening where magic kisses the air, is reflected in the water, carried by the wind and the streams of air and colour, a free flowing avian circus.